php-fig/fig-standards/proposed/http-client/http-client-meta.md

 A separate interface for asynchronous requests can be defined in a separate PSR once the promise PSR is accepted.
-The method signature for asynchronous requests has to be different from the method signature for synchronous requests because the return types of asynchronous calls will be a Promise.
+The method signature for asynchronous requests has to be different from the method signature for synchronous requests because the return type of asynchronous calls will be a Promise.

 ## Approaches